 English Heritage offers over-60s discounted memberships of £37 for a single membership or £58 for couples, reduced from £48/£84 respectively.
 See English Heritage.

-National Trust also offers those aged 60+ reduced membership, but you'll have to have been a National Trust member for a total of five out of the last 10 years.
+The National Trust also offers over-60s cut-price membership, but you'll have to have been a National Trust member for a total of five out of the last 10 years.

 If you're eligible, call 0844 800 1895 to join and check the latest rates.
 National Trust membership gets the holder free entry to most of its public sites, plus free parking at its car parks, when you show your membership card.

-If you're a sports fan, MSE's forumers report football clubs and racecourses often give concessionary rates to seniors, so it's worth checking with the club first.
+If you're a sports fan, MSE's forumites report football clubs and racecourses often give concessionary rates, so it's worth checking with the club first.